2i2c-org/2i2c-org.github.io/content/platform/_index.md

   - block: markdown
     id: numbers
     content:
-      title: Hubs enable the research lifecycle with open tools and services
+      title: Each hub integrates open tools and services to enable the lifecycle of knowledge creation
-      subtitle: Interactive computing hubs integrate open tools and services to provide a digital home that bootstraps users from learning their first workflows to making discoveries and sharing with others.
+      subtitle: Hubs are a digital home that bootstraps users from learning their first workflows to making discoveries and sharing with others.
       text: |

         {{< figure src="/images/service/research-lifecycle.png" alt="The research lifecycle we enable.">}}